-13.3.10.5 Business Employment
+13.3.10.4 Business Employment

-13.3.10.5.1 Notwithstanding the Major Node policies of this Plan, the Business Employment designation will be permitted.
+13.3.10.4.1 Notwithstanding the Major Node policies of this Plan, the Business Employment designation will be permitted.

-13.3.10.5.2 Notwithstanding the Business Employment policies of this Plan, the following additional uses will be permitted:
+13.3.10.4.2 Notwithstanding the Business Employment policies of this Plan, the following additional uses will be permitted:

-- a. major office; - b. institutional use excluding any associated residential dwellings; and - c. marine related uses including boat storage and repair.
+- a. major office; - institutional use excluding any associated residential dwellings; and

-13.3.10.5.3 Notwithstanding the Business Employment policies of this Plan, the following uses will not be permitted:
+13.3.10.4.3 Notwithstanding the Business Employment policies of this Plan, the following uses will not be permitted:

 - a. adult entertainment establishment;

-- b. animal boarding establishment which may include outdoor facilities:
+- b. animal boarding establishment which may include outdoor facilities;

 - c. body rub establishment;

 - d. cardlock fuel dispensing facility;

 - e.
 Motor Vehicle Commercial;

 - f. motor vehicle body repair facilities;

-- g. transportation facilities;

-- h. h. trucking facilities; and

-- i. waste processing stations or waste transfer stations and composting facilities (not associated with an alternative waste collection system).